Jiangshan00001/term_from_nat/README.md

 # term_from_nat
 connect a terminal inside a nat. used when you want somebody to help you, but he could not connect to your linux because your computer is inside a nat.

 it is somehow like the ssh, the different is that:

-the ssh is: client connect to server. do something in the server computer.
+the **ssh** is: client connect to server. **do something in the server computer.**

-this program is: client connect to server. do something in the client computer.
+this **term_from_nat** is: client connect to server. **do something in the client computer.**

 used when: